Taxes, personal allowances and limits - what you'll pay in 2017/18

 Capital Gains Taxes

-Capital Gains Taxes have been cut in most cases.
-Lower rate taxpayers will pay 10% (previously 18%) and higher and additional rate taxpayers will pay 20%, down from 28%.
+Lower rate taxpayers pay 10% tax on capital gains and higher and additional rate taxpayers pay 20%.

 The only exception is people selling second properties, including buy-to-let investments.

 Capital gains on these investments will still be charged at 18% for basic rate taxpayers, or 28% for higher and additional rate taxpayers.